It takes only 600 years for the Southern Ocean to shape and

 Limestone is a sedimentary rock.
 It forms in layers with the youngest rock closest to the surface.
 When you look at a cliff in this National Park you are looking at a vertical geological record of millions of years.

 Reconnect with the elements and allow the slap and hiss of waves on the shore transport you away from the everyday.
 Wild and untamed beaches adorn these southern shores.
 Cliff gives way to swept dunes and sheltered coves providing bold, strong stretches to inspire, invigorate and escape!
-Access is limited but the beaches are without equal.
+Access to beaches is limited along this wild coastline but where access is provided the beaches are without equal.

 Visitors are urged to respect the forces at play.
 Knowledge of tide times and sea conditions need to be a mandatory part of planning a visit to any local beach.

-At first glance you will see seven rock stacks to the west with the rest hidden by headlands and obscured by other stacks.
-To the east are a further 2 rock stacks referred to in local vernacular as Gog and Magog.
-These two rock stacks are viewable from beach level via a car park 1km to the east of the Twelve Apostles.
-The small car park is often at capacity and visitors are advised they can walk safely via the Great Ocean Walk on a 1.1 km (2.2km return) trail that leaves from the south side of the Twelve Apostles Visitor Facility.
+At first glance you will see seven rock stacks to the west of the main 12 Apostles viewing platform with the rest hidden by headlands and obscured by other stacks.
+To the east at the southern viewing area are a further 2 rock stacks referred to in local vernacular as Gog and Magog.
+These two rock stacks are viewable from beach level 1.1 km to the east of the Twelve Apostles.
+Visitors should note that while there is a small car park at Gibson Steps it is often at capacity and visitors are advised they can walk safely via the Great Ocean Walk on a 1.1 km (2.2km return) trail that leaves from the south side of the Twelve Apostles Visitor Facility.

 Experience a breathtaking flight over the most beautiful scenery in Australia.
 Journey over the 12 Apostles, fly to the Bay of Islands via London Bridge, or take in the beauty of the entire Shipwreck Coast all the way to Australia's oldest lighthouse at Cape Otway.
 12 Apostles Helicopters offers a once in a lifetime opportunity with the highest level of safety and service.